Franco-Thai Chamber of Commerce: Advocacy

-The FTCC is active in defending the interests of its Members through its working Committees (Franco-Thai Relations, Human Resources, Legal Affairs, Luxury and Lifestyle, etc.).
+The FTCC is active in defending the interests of its members through its working Committees (Franco-Thai Relations, Human Resources, Legal Affairs, Luxury and Lifestyle, etc.).
 These allow Members from one sector to discuss issues of common interest.
 Position papers might be raised by the FTCC via a specific decision procedure or channeled to the European or International Investors' level in Thailand respectively through the EABC (European Association for Business and Commerce), the JFCCT (Joint Foreign Chambers of Commerce in Thailand) or the BOT (Board of Trade) of which the FTCC is an active member.
-These institutions are well connected to the Thai authorities policy makers and key stakeholders.
+These institutions are well connected to the Thai authority's policy makers and key stakeholders.

 For instance, the JFCCT represents 28 Thai-Foreign Chambers gathering 8,000 companies and the EABC represents 16 European trade organizations and currently features 9 working groups.
 To double this action, the FTCC's Franco-Thai relations committees regularly organizes high level meetings with Thai and French Officials (Board of Investment, Ministers, etc.) to voice the position of its Members.